-Entities subject to the corporation minimum franchise tax include all corporations (e.g., LLCs electing to be taxed as corporations) that meet any of the following:
+Entities subject to the corporation minimum franchise tax include all S corporations that meet any of the following:

 - Incorporated or organized in California. - Qualified or registered to do business in California. - Doing business in California, whether or not incorporated, organized, qualified, or registered under California law.